Heath1979/Truthy-Falsey/README.md

 - Links to social media sites should be available.
 - The site will be optimised for tablet but should still be resposive amongst all screen sizes.
 - The site must have a child friendly and engaging palette and should be age appropriate.
  - User engagement is an essential feature required for this website.
+This is achieved by implimenting interactivity to the page to engage a young audience.

 ### **2. Scope**